graffiti-garden/graffiti-pod/README.md

 ## TODO:

 - modifiedAt
+  - returned in request headers and query
   - dedicated query param
+- patch acl and channels
+- tombstones
   - tombstones for deleted items
-- patch acl and channels
   - tombstones for items that have moved channels
 - list all channels
+- channels and acl are unique
 - dht integration
   - watcher for added or deleted channels